HeroesOfBalkan/Java-Emmet/Abbreviations.md

 `:?` -> Else if statement

     > Used to check if last statement was false and new something is true.
-This can't work without previous if statement (`??`).

     > Full syntax: `:?(nextConditions){nextExpressions}`